neqto: Docs

 RebootReboot the device.
 Rebooting the device will also reload the script.

-Machine Driver Update on BootOn the script's next boot (script download), execute FOTA on the connected sub-devices.
-The Machine Driver set in the template will be used.
+Machine Driver Update on Boot¹𝄒²On the script's next boot (script download), execute FOTA on the connected sub-devices.
+The Machine Driver set in the Template will be used.

-Get Debug LogUpload the logs stored on the device to the cloud.
-The uploaded logs will be displayed in the debug logs area of each node's page.
+Get Debug LogUpload the logs stored on the device to NEQTO.
+The uploaded logs will be displayed in the debug logs area of each Node's page.
 Uploaded logs are stored for 30 days.

 Renew Client CertificateReplace the device's client-side SSL certificate.